 Using an emulator couldn’t be easier.
 You just need to navigate to the game that you want to play, and it should boot up automatically, as the emulator program is more or less self-contained.
 However, there is one more essential step: collecting your ROMs.

 The word ROM stands for Read-Only Memory.
 Additionally, when we say ROM, we’re actually leaving out the second half: the full term is ROM file or ROM image.
 Essentially, a ROM is like a “picture” of the game that you would play on your emulator, and the emulator reads and interprets that picture to run the game.

-While we can’t necessarily condone this act as a result, you can always purchase old GBA games and turn them into ROMs yourself.
-While this is still a bit of a grey area, it’s not quite piracy, either (as long as you don’t share them).
+While we can’t necessarily condone this act, you can always purchase old GBA games and turn them into ROMs yourself.
+While this is still a bit of a grey area, it’s not quite piracy either – as long as you don’t share them.

 Whichever path you decide to take, be careful during your adventures.
 While there’s not a lot of protocol in place for emulators, as they’re mainly used to play games that are difficult to find or not sold anymore, using emulators to play more recent games is a bit more questionable (and a lot more difficult).